Applications are closed.

 No. The GRE is not required for admission.

-The TOEFL is required for all students who have not completed at least two years of higher education in an English-speaking country.
+The TOEFL is required for all students whose native language is not English.
 Although CCNY Admissions makes an exception for permanent residents and those with refugee or asylum status, the MPA Program does not make this exception.
 Minimum TOEFL scores are 500 (PBT), 61 (IBT) or 6.

 What is the time commitment?